silentfoe/Newstemplate/README.md

 # Newstemplate
-Rough layout for a news template with images
+Rough layouts for news websites doing for practice and homework.

-This is currently a static website not designed for mobile but will have upgrades coming soon.
+These are currently static websites not designed for mobile but will have upgrades coming soon.